 \section{Abstract}

-A spectral action of Euclidean supergravity is proposed.
-We calculate up to $a_4$, the Seeley-Dewitt coefficients in the expansion of the spectral action associated to the supergravity Dirac operator.
-This is possible because in simple supergravity, as in pure gravity, a well defined and mathematically consistent Dirac operator can be constructed.
+A spectral action for a generalized bosonic sector corresponding to the Dirac operator of Euclidean supergravity is proposed.
+We calculate, up to $a_4$, the Seeley-Dewitt coefficients in the expansion of the spectral action.
+It is in general not known how to construct a ``matter fermionic'' supersymmetric partner to the spectral action.
+The action we propose provides the effective action to be completed to get, at any order of the expansion, the corresponding supersymmetric action.